Talika Zero Stretch Mark Reviews – Should You Trust This Product?Advertising Disclosure ?

-Talika Zero Stretch Mark cream claims it will reduce the appearance of stretch marks thanks to D-Stretch, a proprietary ingredient said to belong to its manufacturer.
-This product is unfortunately no longer sold at the manufacturer’s site, appears to be sold out elsewhere, and does not list its price.
-One source states that it costs $88.
-The product is made in France and is backed by a 14-day money-back guarantee.
+As per the manufacturer, Talika Zero Stretch Mark cream claims it will reduce the appearance of stretch marks thanks to D-Stretch, a proprietary ingredient said to belong to its manufacturer.
+However, This product is unfortunately no longer sold at the manufacturer’s site, appears to be sold out elsewhere, and does not list its price.
+One source states that it costs $64.

-Talika Zero Stretch Mark – Does it work?
+Talika Zero Stretch Mark – Does It really Work?

 The manufacturer states that this product will make skin firm and soft while reducing the appearance of stretch marks.
 Substantive evidence for these claims is not cited; however.